aem-coders-community/aemcodes/README.md

 # aem-coders-community
-The Page for AEM Coders Community.
+The Page for AEM Coders Hub.